mgajda/less-arbitrary/towards-better-union.md

 ```

 First, we need to identify it as a list of similar elements.
-Second, we note, that there are multiple instances of each record example.
+Second, there are multiple instances of each record example.
 We
 consider that the best approach would be to use the multisets of
-inferred records instead of normal sets.
+inferred records instead.
-To find the best representation, we can a type complexity,
-and attempt to minimize the term.
+To find the best representation, we can a type complexity, and attempt to minimize the term.
 Next step is to detect the similarities between type descriptions
 introduced for different parts of the term: